Best Internet Discounts for Veterans & Military Families 2026

 AT&T Military Discount

 AT&T offers a wireless discount for veterans, active-duty military, and their families.
-The military discount is available for the Unlimited Starter, Extra, and Elite phone plans.
-5G access is included with all three plans, and Unlimited Elite comes with HBO Max.
+The military discount is available for the AT&T Value 2.0, AT&T Extra 2.0, and AT&T Premium 2.0 phone plans.
+5G access is included with all three plans, and AT&T Premium 2.0 includes unlimited high-speed data.

-When you buy one of these qualified plans, you can also receive up to four Samsung Galaxy A11 smartphones with eligible plan activation.
+When you buy one of these qualified plans, you can also get deals on the latest iPhones and Samsung Galaxy smartphones and discounts on additional lines.
 Active-duty military can sign up using their “.mil” email address, and veterans can apply with a valid form of ID.

 T-Mobile Military Discount

-T-Mobile’s Magenta Military plans are exclusive to personnel on active duty, veterans, and their families, with 50% off regular Magenta plan rates for family lines.
+T-Mobile’s Magenta Military plans are exclusive to active-duty personnel, veterans, and their families, offering 50% off regular Magenta plan rates for family lines.
 5G access is included in every plan, and free smartphones are available with new lines.

 Verizon Unlimited Military Discount